cdktf/cdktf-provider-okta/docs/networkZone.java.md

 - *Type:* java.util.List<java.lang.String>

 Array of values in CIDR/range form depending on the way it's been declared (i.e. CIDR will contain /suffix).
 Please check API docs for examples.
 Can not be set if `usage` is set to `BLOCKLIST`.
+Use with type `IP`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.9.1/docs/resources/network_zone#proxies NetworkZone#proxies}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.10.0/docs/resources/network_zone#proxies NetworkZone#proxies}

 ---